PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set colors 1

+> Note: When colors are being used by default, you can use the `--no-colors` command line argument to disable them for a single script run.

 ## Changing the default severity levels
 By default, PHP_CodeSniffer will show all errors and warnings with a severity level of 5 or greater.
 You can change these settings for a single script run by using the `--severity`, `--error-severity` and `--warning-severity` command line arguments, but you can also change the default settings if you prefer.